zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 people who don’t have a taxi license, who are just regular people who own cars, will give you a ride and you pay them for that ride .

-“It’s cheaper than a taxi,” Doris explains, which i t is.
+“It’s cheaper than a taxi,” Doris explains, which it is.
 If you use one of these ridesharing services, you call them up or go on you r phone with an app and order a car to come and pick you up.
 Someone drives his o wn car, picks you up, and takes you to where you want to go.
 Doris says, “The re’s no meter and we pay a set price.”
 A “meter” (meter) here refers to a mach ine, a device, that calculates or figures out how much you have to pay your taxi driv er.

 Taxi drivers in most cities use meters.
 So, they tu rn the meter on when you get into the taxi and turn it off when you arrive at your destination, or the place you are going to.
 Then that machine tells both of you h ow much money you need to give to the taxi driver.
 But in a ridesharing servi ce, there is no meter.
 Instead, you pay a “set (set) price.”
 A “set price” is an amount  of money that doesn’t change depending on how far you go.